-- Hawk: As far as we are concerned, the claim which is payable by you for your purchase of the underwater cameras and sensors is a completely separate matter from the maintenance contract.
-Only the claim was transferred to us and we have nothing to do with the maintenance contract. - 35.
-Red and Blue continued their negotiations, but they have yet to settle the dispute.
+Hawk: As far as we are concerned, the claim which is payable by you for your purchase of the underwater cameras and sensors is a completely separate matter from the maintenance contract.
+Only the claim was transferred to us and we have nothing to do with the maintenance contract.

+35. Red and Blue continued their negotiations, but they have yet to settle the dispute.
 At the end of March, the US\$3 million claim against Blue, which had been previously held by Yellow and subsequently transferred to Red, became due, but Blue, claiming that it incurred damages arising from Yellow's failure to perform the maintenance contract, refused to pay the amount to Red.
-At the same time, Blue demanded that Red provide the $\beta$ -7series to Blue or else it will seek damages from Red.
+At the same time, Blue demanded that Red provide the β -7series to Blue or else it will seek damages from Red.
+Blue continues to pay the maintenance fees as stipulated in the Agreement as shown in Exhibit 5.
+So far, Negoland Sports Agency is the only customer that Red has provided β -7.

-The dispute concerning the above is referred to as the " $\beta$ Case."
+The dispute concerning the above is referred to as the " β Case."